robhoes/elo-ladder/README.md

 ```
 NAME
-       ladder - Compute and print ELO ladder
+       ladder - An Elo ladder system

 SYNOPSIS
-       ladder [OPTION]...
-PLAYERS GAMES

-DESCRIPTION
-       ladder computes the resulting ELO ratings for the players specified in
-       PLAYERS after playing the games specified in GAMES.

-ARGUMENTS
-       GAMES
-           Path to games file.
-See FILE-FORMATS for details.

-       PLAYERS
-           Path to players file.
-See FILE-FORMATS for details.
+       ladder COMMAND ...

+COMMANDS
+       history
+           Compute and print historic ratings of players for plotting

+       print
+           Compute and print ELO ladder

 OPTIONS
-       --gh-pages
-           Output markdown for Github pages publication of ladder.

        --help[=FMT] (default=pager)
            Show this help in format FMT (pager, plain or groff).

-       -R, --reverse
-           Print games in reverse-chronological order (off by default).

-       -t TITLE, --title=TITLE
-           Optionally print a title before printing the ladder.

        --version
            Show version information.

+       Use `ladder COMMAND --help' for help on a specific command.
 FILE-FORMATS
        The PLAYERS file should be in CSV format:

        Syntax:
            <ID>,<Full name>,<Elo-rating>

-       Where ID can be any unique string and Elo-rating is the starting rating
+       Where ID can be any unique string and Elo-rating is the starting
-       for the player as an integer.
+       rating for the player as an integer.

        Example:
            magnus,Magnus Carlsen,2870

        The GAMES file should be in CSV format:

        Syntax:
            <Date>,<White's ID>,<Black's ID>,<RES>

        Where the date is in ISO 6801 format (yyyy-mm-dd); IDs match those
-       listed in the PLAYERS file; and RES is either 1, .5 or 0 in the case of
+       listed in the PLAYERS file; and RES is either 1, .5 or 0 in the case
-       a win, draw or loss for white respectively.
+       of a win, draw or loss for white respectively.

        Example:
            2013-11-21,magnus,anand,.5